 Fry, D.P.
 (2006).
 The Human Potential for Peace: An Anthropological Challenge to Assumptions about War and Violence.
 New York: Oxford University Press.

 Coleman, P.T. & Deutsch, M. (Eds.).
 (2012).
 The Psychological Components of a Sustainable Peace.
 New York: Springer.

 Mazzaro, K., Coleman, P.T., Fisher-Yoshida, B., Fisher, J., Fry, D.P., Liebovitch, L., et al. (2015).
 Realizing Sustainable Peace: Expert Survey Report, October 2015.
 New York: The Advanced Consortium on Cooperation, Conflict, and Complexity.

 The Sustainable Peace Project invites collaboration and conversation in realizing its vision.
 To this end, we convene project teams from multiple disciplines and institutions and have partnered with allies at field sites.
-For more information on getting involved, please email Jaclyn Donahue at email@example.com.
+For more information on getting involved, please email Allegra Chen-Carrel at firstname.lastname@example.org.